xiaoylu/DeepLearningNotes/Ensemble/Readme.md

 Ensemble methods combine the predictions of several base estimators:

 * Averaging method: build estimators independently and average their predictions, such as random forests
-* Boosting method: build estimators sequentially to reduce the bias of previous estimators, such as gradient boosted trees
+* Boosting method: build estimators sequentially to reduce the bias of previous estimators, such as AdaBoost, gradient boosted trees

 Decision Trees:
 ---